anshss/aw-sdk/packages/aw-tool/README.md

 ### Required Modifications

 1. `src/lib/ipfs.ts`:
-   - Update the `name` field in the IPFS metadata
+   - No changes needed

 2. `src/lib/lit-action.ts`:
    - Write your custom Lit Action code that will run on Lit nodes
-   - This is where your tool's core signing/validation logic goes
+   - This is where your tool's core validation and execution logic goes

 3. `src/lib/policy.ts`:
-   - Define your tool's conditions for when signing should be allowed
+   - Define your tool's conditions for when execution should be allowed
    - Implement the validation functions for your conditions

 4. `src/lib/tool.ts`: